reconbot/streaming-iterables/README.md

 function fromStream<T>(stream: Readable): AsyncIterable<T>
 ```

-If you are on a node before node 10, you will have to use `fromStream` to turn the stream into an async iterator.
-If this function is used and the stream already has one, the one already present on the stream is used.
-This is recommended for backwards compatibility.
+Wraps the stream in an async iterator or returns the stream if it already is an async iterator.

+*note*: Since Node 10, streams already async iterators.
+This function may be used to ensure compatibility with older versions of Node.

 ```ts
 import { fromStream } from 'streaming-iterables'